gymbundye/MovieData/README.md

 - I have made at least 1 Pandas pivot table and 1 matplotlib/seaborn plot.
 - I have utilized a virtual environment and included instructions in my README on how the user should set one up
 - I have included a data dictionary
+- I have included a powerpoint presentation to present my data